Chart Color Schemes

 Infrastructure

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-A total of 10 projects have been identified by AreaSearch as likely to impact the area.
-Notable projects include 79 Dobbie Avenue Townhouses, Murray Road Shared Cycleway, Corrimal Transport Oriented Development Area, and The Works Corrimal.
-The following list details those projects considered most relevant.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+A total of 10 projects have been identified by AreaSearch as potentially impacting the area.
+Notable projects include the 79 Dobbie Avenue Townhouses, Murray Road Shared Cycleway, Corrimal Transport Oriented Development Area, and Bellambi Estate Renewal Project.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.